 Over the past five years, Chi’lantro BBQ has opened a number of brick and mortar restaurants in Austin and is looking to expand nationally.
 That’s why Kim is pitching Chi’lantro on Shark Tank.
 (He’s auditioned three times!)
 If Kimchi Fries aren’t enough to tempt the investors, perhaps Chi’lantro’s tech savvy clientele will impress.
 Chi’lantro trucks and restaurants are ideally located near the offices of Google and NCSoft (makers of Blade and Soul) among others.
 And Chi’lantro famously does not accept cash.
 They accept Apple Pay, Samsung Pay, and credit and debit cards.
-Shark Tank airs Fridays at 9pm on ABC.Most INTERESTING FINDS on Amazon]
+Shark Tank airs Fridays at 9pm on ABC.Up to 70% off on Hottest Amazon Deals]